RUC-MSc-CS-CIT-2024/portfolio_subproject_1/README.md

 - Empty

 ### Promotional Media
-*Multimedia used to promote the media.*
+*Multimedia used to promote a media release.*

 - URI
 	- *The digital location of where the media is stored.*